songokas/clipboard-sync/README.md

 * finalize quic
 * test on iOS
-* clipboard use events instead of reading in interval
+* use events for reading clipboard
 * file copy between platforms
 * improve docs / add more examples